mdeous/WaikUp/README.md

   * `DEBUG = False`
   * `SECRET_KEY = 'some secret key'` (can be generated using `''.join(choice(string.printable) for _ in range(32))`)

+* Setup the database schema using the `waikup_manage setupdb` management command.

+When setting up the database, an admin user is created with 'admin:admin' credentials, this account is only meant for testing purpose, if you are deploying WaikUp in a production environment, immediately create a new admin user using the `waikup_manage adduser` command, and delete this one (once logged, this can be done from the admin interface).

+An API user is also created which username is 'waikupapi', this account is internal and should not be modified or deleted.
+It is created with a very strong random password, and can not be used as a normal user.

 For a list of settings you might wish to change (database, emails), have a look at the `waikup/settings.py` file.

 Emails can be sent using the `waikup_manage sendmail` command, if you want to automate this, just set a `crontab` entry